 How fast can a bear run?
 To fully understand, it helps to use this comparison: During a 2009 race in Berlin, Usain Bolt set a world record for the 100-meter dash of 9.58 seconds, a record that stands to this day.
 In that race, he was clocked going 27.8 mph.
 (He reached that speed between 60 and 80 meters.)
 That’s about 4 mph better than his average sprinting speed and 10 mph faster than the average human can sprint.
 So when you are in a bar and some knucklehead tells you he has $10 that says Bolt could outrun a bear, take that bet.
 Take it because a grizzly bear can run 35 mph, which, literally, is inhumanly fast.
 And even a black bear—top speed 30 mph—is faster than the world’s fastest man.

 There’s also this: a sprinter can only maintain top speed for a second or two.
-A griz, on the other hand, can maintain a speed of 25 to 28 mph for two hours.
+A griz, on the other hand, has been recorded maintaining a speed of 25 to 28 mph for two miles.
 A black bear is 5 mph slower over that distance but can also keep up the pace.
 Also—and contrary to some of the myths about bears out there—a bear is just as fast going downhill as up.

 Table of Contents

 - How Many Species of Bears Are There

 - How Fast Can a Polar Bear Run?

 - How Fast Can a Grizzly Bear Run?

 - How Fast Can a Black Bear Run?